-To create and foster a similar collaborative culture in markets across the globe, the Founder Institute developed a groundbreaking Shared Liquidity Pool where everyone shares equity in the companies formed from each program cohort.
+To help entrepreneurs in the earliest stages of a business establish a critical support network of both like-minded and successful local entrepreneurs, the Founder Institute developed a groundbreaking Equity Collective where everyone shares equity in the companies formed from each program cohort.

 - 3/4 of the Pool Returns go back to the Local Community

 - 1/4 goes right back to the program Graduates, split evenly.

 - 1/4 goes to the program Mentors, and each Mentor's individual share is based solely on anonymous ratings received from the Graduates.
 This incentivizes Mentors to take an active role in each cohort's success.

 - 1/4 of the Pool Returns go to the Local Program Directors for their efforts in organizing, building, and running the local cohort.

 - 1/4 of the Pool Returns go to the Founder Institute, which provides operating capital for the business.

 When one Graduate company succeeds, every participant from that program cohort receives financial upside.

 Why Shared Equity?